jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 ## For Next Time

 You now have a working in memory database that multiple clients can connect to and keep their data in sync.
-You saw how the Tokio stack helps you define codecs for encoding and decoding data, protocols for defining how requests and responses are sent between clients and servers, and services as functions that convert requests to responses.
+You saw how to build simple parsers with Nom and how the Tokio stack helps you define codecs for encoding and decoding data, protocols for defining how requests and responses are sent between clients and servers, and services for processing requests and returning responses.

-This program still has one glaring omission though and that is that the data is only persisted as long as the server is running.
+This program is still far from complete.
+One major issue that is that the data is only persisted as long as the server is running.
 Every restart of the application loses all data.
-This might be ok for some caching applications, but if we want to see how more general purpose databases work we will have to add some form of persistence on disk and recovery.
+This might be ok for some caching applications, but if we want to see how more general purpose databases work we will have to add some form of persistence and recovery from disk.
 In the next post I will show you how to do just that via what is called a Write Ahead Log.